jcpascolo/meteologica-test/public/components/DataSection.md

 # DataSection

 This is the information component.
-It display the last data that was taken from the file and the average of the last minute.
+It displays the last data that was taken from the file and the average of the last minute.

 ## Props